Edible Gummy Bear Slime

 If you want or need a different kind of slime activity, our gummy bear slime recipe is just for you!
 I am more of a classic slime kind of gal, but who can resist a bit of candy science.
-We have tonnes of edible slime recipes now that there is definitely something for everyone!
-This edible slime made from gummy bears is sure to be a hit with your kiddos!
+We have tons of edible slime recipes now that there is definitely something for everyone!

 If you want or need a different kind of slime activity, our newest edition of a gummy bear edible slime recipe is just for you!
 I am more of a classic slime kind of gal, but who can resist a bit of candy science.
 Our homemade slimes are so diverse now that there is definitely something for everyone!
 Taste safe or edible slime is a great alternative and completely borax free.Pin